 If you are grieving over the breakup of your marriage or significant relationship, take heart: When you arm yourself with the tools to get through this crisis, you will find yourself on the other side, happier, healthier, and stronger than you thought you could be.
 It helps to have strategies and a plan.
-Here are five ideas to get you started.
+Here are five ways to soothe your heart after a breakup or divorce.

 - Remember the bigger picture.
 We humans grow through pain.
 (Ugh.)
 Of course, not everyone takes advantage of the opportunity for growth that our painful experiences contain.
 More’s the pity.
 For those of us who lean in to our experience, hold ourselves to account, and ask ourselves, “What am I meant to learn from this?
 How do I want to be after going through this?” there is a terrific opportunity to become more of the best of what we already are.
 Reframing your breakup or divorce in this light helps keep things in a healthier perspective.